Requesting a Flexible Work Arrangement

 - Set expectations of supervisor and employee up front for coverage within the department/unit.
 Establish guidelines for when the arrangement may have to be temporarily changed to accommodate co-worker vacation or illness.

-- If telecommuting from home, it is recommended that children or other family members not be present in the home.
+- If telecommuting from home, it is advised that children or other family members not be present in the home.
 Establish a plan for their care in advance.

 - Put the arrangement in writing.